jlaumon/blog/content/post/d3d12-resource-states.md

  - sub-allocate your meshes in a large Buffer, and use a Copy queue to upload new meshes while the Direct queue is rendering the pre-existing meshes
  - defragment heaps by copying Textures from one heap to another on a Copy queue while the Direct queue reads the (source) Textures

-And I haven't tried it (yet), but it should even be possible to asynchronously upload parts of a Texture atlas on a Copy queue while the Direct queue reads from different parts of the atlas.
+~~And I haven't tried it (yet), but it should even be possible to asynchronously upload parts of a Texture atlas on a Copy queue while the Direct queue reads from different parts of the atlas.~~ Edit: that's not possible, the resource has to be a Buffer (or a "Simultaneous-Access Texture", but I'm ignoring those here because that has other performance implications).

 ## Enhanced barriers?